From The Giant’s Campaign, a Novel

-The flail reared over the baron like a cobra, claws out, and then went limp.
-The baron seemed to read the homicidal fit in Megaera’s eyes and backed up against the tent, groping for the entrance.
-She held up a reassuring hand and the baron relaxed somewhat, but remained alert.
+The flail reared over the baron like a cobra.
+He seemed to read the homicidal fit in Megaera’s eyes and backed up against the tent, groping for the entrance.
+The turban-bulb of the head contracted, the claws flexed out and the snakelike neck shivered.
+Suddenly, the claws retracted, and the head dropped as the flail went limp.
+Megaera held up a reassuring hand.
+The baron relaxed somewhat, but remained alert.
 She tucked the weapon into her belt.

 “It wanted to kill you; but I’ve tamed it.”
-He frowned, doubtful, and she felt a pang at his mistrust.
+He made a doubtful frown, and she felt a pang at his mistrust.
 “It expects the behavior of its former master.
 Maybe it’s time to confront him.”